 This story began when Christine travelled to Africa 35 years ago.
 Now residing in South Africa, and having travelled all over the Continent to countries such as Gabon, Congo, Angola, and Burkina Faso, her first-hand experience in these different design cultures is apparent in the patterns and designs created at African Jacquard.

-Using the traditional French Jacquard technique, and natural fibers such as French Linen and African Cotton, we combine a variety of weaving styles, such as our signature waffle waffle, together with traditional African geometric designs to develop unique and exceptional textiles.
+Using the traditional French Jacquard technique, and natural fibers such as French Linen and African Cotton, we combine a variety of weaving styles, such as our signature waffle weave, together with traditional African geometric designs to develop unique and extraordinary textiles.

 Our ethos is to produce locally woven, top quality homeware products, and our mission is to bring delight to the world through the quality and grandeur of our textiles.